-Environmental Accessibility Adaptations may include, but are not limited to, the following:
+Environmental Accessibility Adaptations may include the following:

-- Installation of non-portable ramps and grab-bars; - Widening of doors; - Modification of bathroom facilities; - Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the recipient; and - Adaptations to the vehicle may include a lift, or other adaptations to make the vehicle accessible to the recipient, or for the recipient to drive.
+- Installation of non-portable ramps and grab-bars, - Widening of doors, - Modification of bathroom facilities, - Installation of specialized electric and plumbing systems, which are necessary to accommodate the medical equipment and supplies for the welfare of the recipient, and - Adaptations to the vehicle may include a lift, or other adaptations to make the vehicle accessible to the recipient, or for the recipient to drive.

-Modifications may be applied to rental or leased property with the written approval of the landlord and approval of the Human Services Authority or District office prior to the modifications being made.
+Modifications may be applied to rental or leased property with the written approval of the landlord and approval of the OCDD regional waiver office or Human Services Authority or District.